Modular-ML-inference/inference-server/README.md

 ## Prometheus metric monitoring

-The Prometheus metrics are available for scraping on the the port `9050` under url `/metrics` on the trainingapp, and on the port `9000` without any additional url path changes in the inferenceapp.
+The Prometheus metrics are available for scraping on the port `9000` without any additional url path changes in the inferenceapp.

 ## Licensing